 Rose's NSW road trip highlights

 For Forward Travel Director, Rose Toohey, travel is more than a job… it’s at the heart of who she is.
-Rose started her travels backpacking around Australia at 17, so is using this time to rediscover the beauty that lies in our own backyard.
+Rose started her travels backpacking around Australia at 17, and is now rediscovering the beauty that lies in our own backyard.

-With the borders closed, Rose started with a NSW road trip across some of the most remote and interesting places in the south and outback NSW.
+Rose has always preferred exploring nature and scenery than crowded cities so in July she headed west on a NSW road.
+She found some of the most remote and interesting places in the south and outback NSW, and became transfixed by the flat earth and endless sky.
 Here she shares the skies and highs of her trip.

 Now is the time

 “Mungo National Park has been on my bucket list for many years.
-But 1,200km seemed so far to travel, that I kept putting it off.
+But 1,200km seemed so far to go.
 Ironically, I never thought twice about flying 12,000km to travel in South America… always thinking NSW could be done later.

-When the borders closed, that NSW road trip seemed the perfect way to start exploring Australia again.
+When the borders closed, a NSW road trip seemed the perfect way to start exploring Australia again.
 So, out came the maps.

 My partner, his 13-year-old son and I each picked places we wanted to see and we plotted our course.
 Our NSW road trip took us from Sydney to Gundagai, across the Hay Plains to Wentworth and up to Mungo.
 We came back through Griffith and added a special detour to Cootamundra.